 - 1. Prepares Case Report.
-[See OPS 8110] - 2.
-Prepares PDCN Form 258, Use of Force Report, when an intermediate weapon is used. - 3.
+[See OPS 8110] - Prepares PDCN Form 258, Use of Force Report, when the member uses or displays an intermediate weapon [See Definition]. - 3.
 Forwards PDCN Form 258 before the end of his tour of duty, to his immediate supervisor.

-4. Inspects the police baton and directs the Police Officer to respond to the Police Academy as soon as practical, if the baton appears to be damaged or malfunctioning.
+Inspects the police baton and directs the Police Officer to respond to the Police Academy as soon as practical, if the baton appears to be damaged or malfunctioning.